filidorwiese/filidorwiese.nl/src/assets/content/schiphol-airport.md

 poster: "media/schiphol.jpg"
 printonly: false
 ---
-This project included building two separate prototypes for the website of Schiphol Airport that was used for User Experience testing.
-It has been the start of my regular collaboration with digital agency Jungle Minds, who have since been like a family to me.
+This project has been the start of my regular and fruitful collaboration with digital agency Jungle Minds.
+My work included building two separate prototypes for the website of Schiphol Airport.
+The Flight Finder and Parking modules where used for extensive User Experience testing.